Rates and Charges Explained

 • Residential (Benalla)

-• Residential (Rural Townships)
+• Residential (Rural Township)

 • Vacant Land (Benalla)

-• Vacant Land ( Rural Townships)
+• Vacant Land (Rural Township)

 • Business